-- Interviewing With Other Candidates: If you are invited to interview along with other candidates, be mindful of how you interact.
+- If you are invited to interview along with other candidates, be mindful of how you interact.
 Introduce yourself to the other candidates and be sure during the interview to balance contributing your comments with listening.
 Avoid interrupting and be careful not to dominate the conversation.
 If another shares a view you planned to share, think of a comment that adds to that one.
 Make sure you are participating and not simply observing.

-- The Telephone Interview: Employers interviewing candidates in various locations will often narrow the list through phone interviews before arranging on-site interviews.
+- Employers interviewing candidates in various locations will often narrow the list through phone interviews before arranging on-site interviews.
 Telephone interviews may be conducted by an individual or by a panel.
 If a phone interview is arranged with an employer in another time zone, be sure to clarify which time zone will be observed.
 When anticipating a phone interview, answer the call by stating your name.
 This professional greeting will prevent the caller from having to ask for you.
 Arrange to have a reliable phone in a quiet location where you can limit or avoid distractions.
 Print a copy of your resume, the job description, and questions you plan to ask them.
 You may also want to have key words written down that will help you recall examples you would like to share in your responses.
 Remember to smile!
 Smiling will increase the level of energy often diminished in voices over the phone.
 Sit straight as if you were meeting with the interviewer(s) in person.
 Some candidates find that wearing interview attire puts them in the appropriate mindset.

-- Video Interviews: To save time and money, employers may interview through video calling programs like Skype.
+- To save time and money, employers may interview through video calling programs like Skype.
 Practicing will allow you to see how you appear on a screen and hear how your voice carries.
 Your goal should be to look just as you would if you were sitting in the room with the interviewer.
 Position the camera on your computer to capture the upper half of your body, including your hands.
 This will allow the employer to observe some of your nonverbal communication.
 For eye contact, look at the camera rather than the screen.
 Make sure your surroundings reflect a professional setting.
 Clear away distractions including pets that might interrupt your thoughts or appear on screen.
 Check the lighting to make sure you will be visible.
 Before speaking, wait to make sure the interviewer is completely finished.
 Speak clearly and smile!